zp100/Transgender_Surgeries/wiki/TransSurgeriesWiki/wiki/srs/usa-south/usa-south.md

 # Florida

 Many doctors in Florida do not carry malpractice insurance.
-See the <span class="internal">[wiki introduction](https://github.com/zp100/Transgender_Surgeries/blob/main/wiki/TransSurgeriesWiki/wiki/index/index.md#malpractice-insurance-in-the-usa)</span> to see what this means.
+See the [wiki introduction](https://github.com/zp100/Transgender_Surgeries/blob/main/wiki/TransSurgeriesWiki/wiki/index/index.md#malpractice-insurance-in-the-usa) to see what this means.

 ## Ahmed Abdullah